yotiosoft/dptran-cpp/README.md

 # dptran

 A tool to run DeepL translations on command line.
+To use dptran, you need to obtain your DeepL API key.

+**Note: This tool is still under development.**

 ## How to install?